 provide graduates with an official transcript.

 Examples of noncredit CE Credentials include occupational skills awards, as defined in the Texas Higher Education Coordinating Board Guidelines for Instructional Programs in Workforce Education.

-Disallowed Credentials: Certificates or Certifications that do not document the measurable technical or industry/occupational skills necessary to find employment or advance within an occupation include the following:

-Certificates awarded by Boards

-Work-readiness certificates

-Certificates of completion that are awarded for attendance or for meeting criteria; for example, a certificate of completion awarded by an educational institution for a Microsoft Office preparation course is not a credential unless the course curriculum includes the competencies needed for participants to earn the Microsoft Office Specialist credential.

-Certificates or certifications for short-term interim credentials, such as the Occupational Safety and Health Administration’s (OSHA) 10-hour course completion card, ServSafe (National Restaurant Association Educational Foundation), or CPR (American Red Cross); however, short-term interim certificates or certifications can be used as interim MSGs (Skills Progression, Type 5); for example, an OSHA 10-Hour course completion card could be used as an MSG in an Apartment and Building Maintenance program in which a Level I certificate is the credential.
-Similarly, a ServSafe certification could be used as an MSG in a continuing education program for Hospitality and Food Management if the student earns a CE certificate.
+Noncredit continuing education programs that don’t meet the criteria, however, may meet the criteria for an industry-recognized occupational certificate or certification.
+For example, Certified Nurse’s Aide training typically does not have a for-credit postsecondary education and training program option; however, this training leads to an industry recognized certification.

 Trade-Related Benchmarks refers to a variety of knowledge-based and competency-based exams that are administered to measure the skills gained, as related to specific Postsecondary Education or Training.
 The benchmarks include the following:

 Completion of a test necessary to obtain a credential; for example, the industry-recognized MSSC Certified Production Technician (CPT) certification has four component tests: safety, quality practices and measurement, maintenance awareness, and manufacturing processes and production.
-Each component test is a completion test necessary to obtain the MSSC CPT credential.
-Another example is the Microsoft Office Specialist Certification 2016, which includes tests for MS Word, Excel, PowerPoint, Access, and Outlook.
-In the case of these two examples, each individual test is a Trade-Related Benchmark that would count as an MSG Type 5 Skills Progression.
+Each component test is a completion test necessary to obtain the MSSC CPT and would be a Trade-Related Benchmark that counts as a Skills Progression in IET MSG (Type 5).

 Employer-required knowledge-based exams